Getting older isn't necessarily a reason to give up driving.

 - Running red lights or stop signs

 - Showing up with new dents or scratches on the car

 If you have concerns about an older adult's driving, run an errand with the driver so you can really gauge response time and your general confidence in your loved one's proficiency, says Sara M. Bradley, an associate professor of general internal medicine and geriatrics at the Northwestern University Feinberg School of Medicine in Chicago.

 If red flags appear during the drive, broach the conversation later by gently pointing out that you're concerned about your loved one's vulnerability on the road and ability to protect passengers from other, potentially more aggressive drivers.

 Noting that the cognitive or motor-skills changes they're experiencing put them at greater risk from other drivers is “a better way to frame it than saying, ‘You're not safe,'” Kennedy says.
 “That way, they're less to blame.”

 It also worth encouraging older loved ones to take a self-assessment questionnaire from the National Highway Traffic Safety Administration to see if any potentially problematic symptoms could affect their driving abilities.
-AARP also offers both classroom and online safety courses for older drivers; passing the course could lower your auto insurance premium.
+AARP also offers online safety courses for older drivers; classroom courses, which were shut down by the COVID-19 pandemic, are scheduled to resume in January 2022.
+Passing the course could lower your auto insurance premium.